 Going by the nickname of the Overground, this brilliantly bonkers group puts on regular dining experiences that are as unpredictable as they are fun.

-One such recent event was ‘Chambers of Flavour‘, in which lucky diners got to enter a sort of eating machine that moves through periods of time (review coming soon if that makes no sense, or details of a previous one here).
+One such event is ‘Chambers of Flavour’, in which lucky diners get to enter a sort of eating machine that moves through periods of time (our review).
 Next up is The Grand Expedition, which seems to involve some kind of hot air balloon.